We continue from the Cheese Studio.

 Artist Palette of Cheese and Wine – $11.25

-The wines are all fine with bottle prices ranging from $13-$20.
+Speaking of wine, they’re all fine with bottle prices ranging from $13-$20.
 The Chardonnay is the best of the bunch with a nice mineral presence backed up by pear, apple, and oak.
 The Rosé is good too, heavy on strawberries and watermelon with light carbonation and a dry finish.
 The Petite Sirah is an accessible, sweet red wine that feels jammy in the mouth with bright, full-bodied fruit.
 None are best of class, but they all taste like wine.
 Of the three, I’d probably opt for the Chardonnay paired with the Scallops or the Ravioli.